-I followed Martha Stewart’s instructions for making the Rosemary-infused Honey.
-It’s so easy to make, and it tastes amazing!
-As a matter of fact, I’m now enjoying the leftovers in a cup of hot tea.
+I was happy to have some leftover honey, and I’m still enjoying it with hot tea.
+Mmm!
 Martha says that, stored in an airtight container with a lid, the honey should last up to a week.

 - 1/2 cup honey